 Clarinetist Pee Wee Russell’s career on record stretched all the way from the 1920s, when he played with musicians such as Jack Teagarden and Bix Beiderbecke, to the 1960s, when he appeared with Thelonious Monk at Newport and made albums that included compositions by modernists such as Ornette Coleman and John Coltrane.

 “Late Pee Wee” focuses on Russell’s 1960s late recordings, including his quartet with trombonist Marshall Brown, a big-band date with Oliver Nelson, and concert performances with Gerry Mulligan and Thelonious Monk.
-After Russell died, his friend and musical cohort Ruby Braff (seen here performing with Russell at Newport in 1960), told Nat Hentoff, “Like Louis Armstrong, Pee Wee will always be contemporary.”
+After Russell died, his friend and musical cohort Ruby Braff (seen below performing with Russell at Newport in 1962), told Nat Hentoff, “Like Louis Armstrong, Pee Wee will always be contemporary.”